sso66/eagletonlabs-browserify-node-js/src/data_io/README.md

 	- Compressing/Decompressing Streams

 - Summary
+> At the heart of most intense web applications and services is a lot of data streaming from
+> one system to another.
+> You have learned how to use functionality build into Node.js to work with JSON data, manipulated
+> binary buffer data and utilize data streams.
+> Also had a chance to play around with compression in compressing buffered data as well as
+> running data streams through compression/decompressions.

+- Note to file
   - Persistent data denotes information that is infrequently accessed and not likely to be modified.
   - The opposite of this is dynamic data (also known as transactional data) where information is asynchronously changed as further updates to the information become available.